-Lacrima is a dark-skinned Italian variety native to the Marche region.
+Lacrima is a dark-skinned grape variety native to Italy's Marche region.
 Its use is mostly limited to Lacrima di Morro d’Alba DOC wines, produced around the small village of Morro d’Alba, in the Ancona province.
-The word 'lacrima' means 'teardrop' – supposedly a reference to the grape’s tendency to split, leaching juice.
+The word lacrima means "teardrop" – supposedly a reference to the grape’s tendency to split, leaking juice.

-Lacrima di Morro d'Alba wines are usually light-bodied and Gamay-like, with fruity, wild strawberry flavors and aromas of roses and violets.
-They are usually made exclusively from Lacrima grapes, but the DOC laws permit additions of up to 15% Montepulciano and/or white Verdicchio, the two dominant vines of the region.
+Lacrima di Morro d'Alba wines are usually light bodied and Gamay-like, with fruity, wild strawberry flavors and aromas of roses and violets.
+They are usually made exclusively from Lacrima grapes, but the DOC laws permit additions of up to 15 percent Montepulciano and/or white Verdicchio, the two dominant vines of the region.

 Food matches include: